-The WUR non-AP STA may be in WURx doze state after a successful frame exchange with the WUR AP, which informs the WUR AP that the WUR non-AP STA is the awake state
+The WURx of the WUR non-AP STA may be in WURx doze state after the WUR non-AP STA uses the PCR component to complete a successful frame exchange with the WUR AP, which informs the WUR AP that the PCR component of the WUR non-AP STA is the awake state.

-the WUR non-AP STA may not listen for Beacon frame if the WUR non-AP STA is in PS mode (see 11.2.3.1 (General)
+The WUR non-AP STA may not listen for Beacon frame if the PCR component of the WUR non-AP STA is in PS mode (see 11.2.3.1 (General).

+The existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule is suspended: